Shredmetal/llmtest/readme.md

 ## Testing Philosophy

-When integrating LLMs into your application, treat them as you would any closed-source third-party library (because there's a pretty good chance you can't actually change the LLM itself):
+When integrating LLMs into your application, treat them as you would any closed-source third-party library:

-1. Write tests for expected behaviour
+1. Write tests for expected behavior
 2. Focus on interface boundaries
 3. Test application-level functionality
 4. Maintain clear separation of concerns

 ### ⚠️ Important Information on Understanding Responsibilities

-llm_app_test is built by engineers for engineers so that all of us have a tool to validate the behaviour of applications that have had an LLM stuffed into them.
+This library is built by software engineers to give software engineers a tool to validate the behavior of applications that have had an LLM stuffed in them.
 It is **NOT** a Data Science tool nor a replacement for model metrics used by Data Science teams to validate model suitability.

 #### Software Engineer's Role

-- Write tests for expected application behaviour (in the same way you would for any piece of production code)
+- Write tests for expected application behavior
 - Validate inputs and outputs
 - Ensure proper integration
-- Monitor system performance (if all of your llm_app_test tests were passing before, and they suddenly start failing, you might have a problem)
+- Monitor system performance
-- Escalate consistent failures to DS team (as this might indicate a fundamental problem with the model, or perhaps it might be worth seeking assistance with the `expected_behavior` prompt in the `assert_behavioral_match` function)
+- Escalate consistent failures to DS team (as this might indicate a fundamental problem with the model, or perhaps to seek assistance with the `expected_behavior` prompt in the `assert_behavioral_match` function)

 #### Data Science Team's Role